mjc-school/MJC-School/stage #2.5/module #4 REST Basics - Spring Web/#1.REST Basics/content.md

 All communication done via REST API uses only HTTP request.

 ## Richardson REST API Maturity Model
+The Richardson Maturity Model grades RESTful API by their maturity.
+The REST Maturity Model is a way to grade your API according to the constraints of REST.
-The Richardson REST Maturity Model describes four different levels of REST (starting at Level 0).
-A REST API that supports hypermedia controls is classified as Level 3 in this maturity model.<br>
+It describes four different levels of REST (starting from 0 to 3 level).
+A REST API that supports hypermedia controls is classified as Level 3 in this maturity model.
 - **Level 0 - a single URI and use a single HTTP method (typically POST):** <br> These services have a single URI and use a single HTTP method (typically POST).
 These are the most primitive way of building SOA applications with a single POST method and using XML to communicate between services.Level zero of maturity does not make use of any of URI, HTTP Methods, and HATEOAS capabilities.

 - **Level 1 - different URIs for different resources but use a single HTTP method (typically POST):** <br> API design at Level 1 is all about using different URIs to interact with the different resources in your application but only a single HTTP verb – generally HTTP POST.
 These services will give each resource, available in the application, a unique URI.
 A unique URI separately identifies one unique resource – and that makes these REST API better than level zero.